 Neither of these first approaches really hits the mark and gives you an accurate reading of just which sieve is troublesome.
 What to do, what to do?
 Oh, wait.
 There is better way.

 Sphere this.
 Sphere this.

-Calibration mirco-spheres are created in exact sizes for the sieves that need to be calibrated.
+Calibration micro-spheres are created in exact sizes for the sieves that need to be calibrated.
 These beads can be used to accurately determine mean aperture for each sieve to be tested.